jiayuehua/blog/_posts/2021-03-09-castlequest.md

 See, one of the few references to _Castlequest_ on the Internet prior to this decade was on the website of the U.S. Copyright Office.
-Back in 1981, Mike Holtzman had submitted the program for archival — a service the USCTO still provides, even though all creative works are automatically _protected_ under U.S. copyright law whether they're submitted for archival or not.
+Back in 1981, Mike Holtzman had submitted the program for archival — a service the USCO still provides, even though all creative works are automatically _protected_ under U.S. copyright law whether they're submitted for archival or not.
 So it was overkill on Holtzman's part, legally speaking... but I'm sure glad he did it!
 The documentation submitted by Holtzman was assigned the number [TXu000091366](https://cocatalog.loc.gov/cgi-bin/Pwebrecon.cgi?Search_Arg=TXu000091366&Search_Code=REGS&CNT=10&HIST=1), and remained on file somewhere in the depths of Washington, D.C., for forty years.
-However, the USCTO entry doesn't say what kind of documentation was submitted.
+However, the USCO entry doesn't say what kind of documentation was submitted.
 (I assumed it would be a game transcript or walkthru.)

 I made contact with Mike Holtzman for just a couple of months in 2016,